aol/micro-server/readme.md

 ##Goal

-To make developing, debuging and deploying Java microservers simple.
+To make developing, debuging and deploying Java microservices simple.

 ##Tech Stack

-Microserver seemless integrates Jersey 2, Spring 4, Guava and Grizzly into a standalone REST server that can be leveraged as a simple library within a Java app.
+Microserver seemless integrates Jersey 2, Spring 4, Guava, Codahale Metrics, Swagger and Grizzly into a standalone REST server that can be leveraged as a simple library within a Java app.
 Jersey 2, Spring 4, Google Guava are all part of the core LANA tech stack.

 ##Zero Configuration